A Probabilistic Framework for Lifelong Test-Time Adaptation: Additional Experimental Results

-\textbf{CIFAR10-to-CIFAR10C Results} \\ Figure~\ref{fig:cifar10bar} shows the results of CIFAR10-to-CIFAR10C experiments in which the corruption types arrive in the depicted order.
-The standard deviations are depicted in the figure.
-PETAL performs better in most of the settings.
-Moreover, PETAL (FIM) performs better than PETAL (SRES) demonstrating the effectiveness of data-driven FIM based parameter resetting. \\ \textbf{CIFAR100-to-CIFAR100C Results} \\ The CIFAR100-to-CIFAR100C adaptation results are shown in Figure~\ref{fig:cifar100bar} in which the corruption types arrive in the depicted order.
-The standard deviations are depicted in the figure.
-We observe that PETAL outperforms most of the approaches. \\ \textbf{ImageNet-to-ImageNetC Results} \\ For ImageNet-to-ImageNetC experiments, we provide the error rate, Brier score, and NLL in Figure~\ref{fig:imagenetbar}.
+For ImageNet-to-ImageNetC experiments, we provide the error rate, Brier score, and NLL in Figure~\ref{fig:imagenetbar}.
 The experiments are conducted for 10 diverse corruption sequences.
 The numbers in Figure~\ref{fig:imagenetbar} are obtained by averaging over the 10 different orders of corruption sequences.
-PETAL (FIM) outperforms CoTTA and PETAL (SRES) for most of the corruptions in terms of average error rate, average Brier score, and average NLL. \\ \textbf{ImageNet-to-ImageNet3DCC Results} \\ We report the results for ImageNet-to-ImageNet3DCC experiments in Fig.~\ref{fig:imagenet3dccbar}.
-The numbers are averaged over 10 random corruption orders.
-Our approach \ourmodel{} performs better than other approaches for most of the corruption types.
+PETAL (FIM) outperforms CoTTA and PETAL (SRES) for most of the corruptions in terms of average error rate, average Brier score, and average NLL.